calcitem/GridTimer/CATCHER_INTEGRATION.md

 ### Desktop (Windows/Linux/macOS) & Web
 - Uses **SilentReportMode** (no UI shown to user)
 - Errors are logged but don't interrupt user experience

+## Email Handler Configuration

+The `EmailManualHandler` is configured with the following parameters:
+- **enableDeviceParameters**: Include device information (model, OS version, etc.)
+- **enableStackTrace**: Include full stack trace of the error
+- **enableCustomParameters**: Include custom parameters defined in the app
+- **enableApplicationParameters**: Include app version and build information
+- **sendHtml**: Send email in HTML format for better readability
+- **emailTitle**: Subject line of the error report email
+- **emailHeader**: Header text shown in the email body

 ## Configuration